-As North Atlantic Treaty Organization (NATO) ambassadors geared up to finish negotiating a new declaration on national security in Brussels this past July, they received an unusual directive from NATO secretary general Jens Stoltenberg.
-At the request of U.S. security adviser John Bolton, Stoltenberg asked the ambassadors, who represented 29 North American and European nations, to break with tradition by finalizing an agreement before the meetings rather than during them, the New York Times reports.
+Consider the unusual directive that North Atlantic Treaty Organization (NATO) secretary general Jens Stoltenberg gave the 29 NATO ambassadors as they geared up to finish negotiating a new declaration on national security in Brussels in July 2018.
+At the request of then–U.S. national security adviser John Bolton, Stoltenberg asked the ambassadors to break with tradition by finalizing an agreement before rather than during the meetings, the New York Times reports.
 Why?
-Bolton wanted to minimize the odds that his boss, U.S. president Donald Trump, would jeopardize the deal upon his arrival in Brussels—and perhaps disrupt the NATO alliance.
+Bolton wanted to minimize the odds that his boss, U.S. president Donald Trump, would blow up the deal upon his arrival in Brussels—and perhaps disrupt the NATO alliance.

-The ambassadors complied, quickly tying up the loose ends on an unusually bold declaration that reaffirmed the strength of the alliance, in defiance of Russia as well as Trump’s anti-NATO tweets and statements.
-When Trump arrived, he rattled the ambassadors with a vague threat of withdrawing the United States from NATO, but the declaration was approved as negotiated.
+The ambassadors complied, quickly tying up the loose ends on an unusually bold declaration that reaffirmed the alliance’s strength, in defiance of Russia as well as Trump’s anti-NATO tweets and statements.
+When Trump arrived, he made a vague threat of withdrawing the United States from NATO, but the declaration was approved as negotiated.

 When negotiating on behalf of our organization, we can get off on the right foot by securing a strong mandate from our superiors and other interested parties.
-“Whether formal or informal, your mandate sets forth what you are allowed to do—that is, what kinds of deals you may explore and perhaps tentatively agree to,” writes Tufts University professor Jeswald Salacuse in his book Negotiating Life: Secrets for Everyday Diplomacy and Deal Making (Palgrave Macmillan, 2013).
+“Whether formal or informal, your mandate sets forth what you are allowed to do—that is, what kinds of deals you may explore and perhaps tentatively agree to,” writes Tufts University professor Jeswald Salacuse in his book Negotiating Life: Secrets for Everyday Diplomacy and Deal Making.

-To secure your mandate, you may need to conduct in-depth internal negotiations with your boss and other key leaders, such as department heads.
-Talk to anyone who would need to sign off on an agreement as well as those who might try to obstruct whatever deal you might reach.
-Impress on your boss and others the value of giving you leeway to brainstorm possibilities at the bargaining table.
+To secure your mandate, consider negotiating with your boss and other leaders, such as department heads.
+Talk to anyone who would need to sign off on an agreement and potential deal spoilers.
+Advocate for leeway to brainstorm possibilities at the bargaining table.
 “The more your principal trusts you, the more latitude you will have to negotiate,” writes Salacuse.

-Once talks begin, inform your superiors of your progress (or lack thereof) as needed.
+Once talks begin, keep your superiors updated as needed.
 Assuming that you and your team have the negotiation under control, aim to keep your boss away from the negotiating table.
 Why?
 Your boss’s presence is likely to convey that you have limited authority or ability to negotiate a deal, according to Harvard Business School and Harvard Law School professor Guhan Subramanian.

 When you’re ready to finalize a deal, there’s nothing wrong with bringing the head honchos to the table to boost rapport and goodwill for the implementation stage.
 But involving your boss too early can put you in a one-down position.

 What if you are at an impasse, have tried everything, and have nothing good to report back to the office?
-If you and your boss agree that the deal is still worth pursuing, you might consider involving her.
-But instead of telling your counterpart that your boss will be joining you at the table, you might instead suggest getting your bosses to try to sort things out on their own.
-Because your counterpart is likely to be averse to signaling to his boss that he needs help, this escalation move might motivate him to soften his demands without the need to involve your superiors.
+If you and your boss agree the deal is still worth pursuing, you might consider involving them.
+But instead of telling your counterparts that your boss will be joining you at the table, you might suggest getting your bosses to try to sort things out on their own.
+Because your counterparts likely won’t want to tell their boss they need help, this move might motivate them to soften their demands without involving superiors.

 What if you have a well-meaning boss whose feedback and interference are threatening to take the negotiation off the rails?
-Rather than getting angry or criticizing, offer suggestions on strategy and allow your boss to take ownership of them.
-Then continue to keep your boss in the loop throughout the process, bringing her to the table only after you’ve exhausted all other options, recommends Subramanian.
+Offer suggestions on strategy, and allow your boss to take ownership of them.
+Then continue to keep your boss in the loop, bringing them to the table only after you’ve exhausted all other options, recommends Subramanian.